aacevedot/radr-cli/README.md

 - Supersede with force: `radr supersede 3 "Redo Supersede" --force` (allows superseding an ADR even if it is already superseded)
 - Reject ADR: `radr reject 3` or `radr reject "Adopt PostgreSQL"`
 - List + regenerate index: `radr list` or `radr index`
+- Reformat one ADR to current config: `radr reformat 3`
+- Reformat all ADRs to current config: `radr reformat --all`
 - Use config: `radr --config radr.toml list` or `RADR_CONFIG=radr.yaml radr list`

 ## Index